2067

 The collagen quantification was performed from skin fragments fixed and blocked in paraffin, stained by picro-sirius and counter stained by hematoxilin at 14, 21 and 30 days of experiment.
 The slides were analyzed through a polarized light microscopy with the 10x objective, photographed and the digital images were directed to the morphometric analysis which was performed in 20 fields through the Image J software, corresponding to the whole area of the slide.
 The images of the collagen areas were identified and converted into pixels by the software which resulted in a percentage of collagen from analyzed slide.

-Statistical analysis All variables were tested regarding its normal distribution and homogenous variance through the Sigma Stat 3.2 software.
+All variables were tested regarding its normal distribution and homogenous variance through the Sigma Stat 3.2 software.
 When the distribution was considered normal and with homogenous variance the student t-test was used.
 When the distribution was not normal the Mann Whitney test was used.
-The differences were considered significant when
+The differences were considered significant when p<0.05.
+The number of animals used in this study was determined as to respect the animal experimentation principles and as to use the minimal amount of animals that allow an adequate statistical analysis9.

 RESULTS

-Analysis of DM induction Aiming the evaluation of the compromise of the microvascularization in DM a pilot study was performed with three Wistar rats who suffered an experimental induction of DM.
+Aiming the evaluation of the compromise of the microvascularization in DM a pilot study was performed with three Wistar rats who suffered an experimental induction of DM.
 The animals submitted to the diabetic induction and who presented glycemic levels higher than 200 mg/dl in the evaluation period (24 and 72 hours, 7 and 15 days) were euthanized and had their spleen removed.
 In this organ transversal slices were made for the microscopic evaluation of the central arteriole from the white pup.
 In this evaluation was possible to observe a progressive increase in thickness of the wall of the central arteriole.
 Also this material showed negative results in PAS and picro-sirius staining which demonstrates that the observed increase is due to hyperplasia.

-p<0.05) when compared to the non-treated groups, both the non-diabetic as the diabetic groups (Table 1).
+The animals treated with laser presented a significant increase in the wound contraction (p<0.05) when compared to the non-treated groups, both the non-diabetic as the diabetic groups (Table 1).

-p<0.05) in angiogenesis and in fibroblasts quantification in the diabetic treated group in comparison to the diabetic control one.
+There was a significant increase (p<0.05) in angiogenesis in both diabetic and non-diabetic treated groups when compared to the control groups at the third experimental day.
+At the fourteenth experimental day was also possible to observe a significant difference (p<0.05) in angiogenesis and in fibroblasts quantification in the diabetic treated group in comparison to the diabetic control one.
 At the twenty first experimental days the statistical difference was observed on the fibroblasts quantification in the diabetic treated group in comparison to the diabetic control group.
 At all other experimental days the pathologic processes analyzed did not present statistical significance between groups (Figure 1) (Table 2).

 Figure 1 - Photomicroscopy of third degree burning wound in diabetic rats.
 A, C and E diabetic control group at 3, 14 and 21 experimental days, respectively.
 B, D and F diabetic treated group at 3, 14 and 21 experimental days, respectively.
 In B there is greater angiogenesis than in A. In D there is greater angiogenesis and fibroblasts quantification than in C. And in F there is greater fibroblasts quantification than in E. (HE, scale bar=20µm)